Transcendent music

 The high point for me was No. 4, during which I experienced something which until now I’ve only felt while playing Russian music: a kind of floating, when your brain disengages or splits in two.
 One (small) part is alert and following the performance, and perhaps directs the musical flow a little bit, the other (much larger) part is completely sunk into the music, experiencing it in a kind of visceral, instinctive way which precludes logical thinking and seems wired directly to your deepest feelings, without any buffers or defenses.
 After that concerto I was drained, bewildered, exhilarated – a complete mess.
 But what an unforgettable night.”

 As a player of music, I have not experienced such a state, although I have often experienced being in the zone, in other words, reaching a flow state, also a kind of mental floating, where I am no longer aware of anything other than the music.
-This feeling is so euphoric that it motivates me to keep practicing, despite the many frustrations encountered.
+This feeling is so euphoric that it motivates me to keep practicing, despite the many challenges and frustrations encountered.

 Someone recently asked me why I listen to music.
 As a listener, I have on several occasions experienced a state of transcendence or sublimity.
 These experiences are immensely pleasurable, even if ineffable.
 I thought to list these experiences as best I remember them (here in reverse chrono order):